Student Advisement FAQs

 - Click on "Process What If" at the top of the screen

 The NCCC catalog lists course requirements for all programs.
 This is used as a guide when helping students decide on courses to select for a given semester.
-Degree Works is a new evaluation system which can help advisors track students' degree progress and plan the rest of their college career in a more accessible, convenient, and organized way.
-Advisors will also discuss overall educational and career goals to insure that their advisee is in the appropriate curriculum.
+Degree Works is an evaluation system which can help advisors track students' degree progress and plan the rest of their college career in a more accessible, convenient, and organized way.
+Advisors will also discuss overall educational and career goals to insure that their advisee is in the appropriate major.

-The most recent grade recorded will be the official grade earned, whether it is higher or lower than the original grade, and will be the grade used to compute the degree and cumulative grade-point average."
+The most recent grade recorded will be the official grade earned, whether it is higher or lower than the original grade, and will be the grade used to compute the degree and cumulative grade-point average.
+NOTE: A U grade may not replace an F grade.

 NOTE: REPEATING CLASSES MAY IMPACT FINANCIAL AID.
 Students should check with the Financial Aid office before making schedule changes if they are not sure how it will impact their financial aid eligibility.